abem93/JS-Advanced-Concepts-Study/README.md

 Destructuring
-- Allows you to access and you use properties and variables in objects and arrays in a more efficient and cleaner way
+- Allows you to access and you use properties and variables in objects and arrays in a more efficient and cleaner way seem pretty straight forward just need pracice using it.